HOOVER LAB

 Questions/comments or interested in joining our team?

-Send us a message using this form to discuss topics related to autoimmune diseases, including lupus nephritis, the role of macrophages, and various therapeutic targets.
+Send us a message using this form to discuss topics related to autoimmune diseases, including the role of macrophages, and various therapeutic targets.
 We are always looking for passionate post-docs, graduate students, research assistants, and undergrads.
 Please send your application and CV to phoover@bwh.harvard.edu.

 The Hoover Lab